battesonb/trees.js/README.md

 Set color of a given node:
 ```
 svg.setColor(node, options);

-// options
+//options
-//   - fill: fill color as a string, default is tree default.
+fill: tree default   // fill color as a string.
-//   - stroke: stroke color as a string, default is tree default.
+stroke: tree default // stroke color as a string.
 ```

 ## Variables